IFRCGo/go-user-library/README.md

 https://go-user-library.ifrc.org
 For Production deployments a release should be created inside release/ folder and then that release (ex 4.0.1) should have a PR against the Master branch.

-## Important Deployment note!!!
+## Important Deployment note
-The homepage route in package.json needs to be “/” when we deploy to Github pages.
+Do not use homepage row in package.json when the domain name is the root.

 ## All dependencies defined in package.json
 The SCSS is compiled into a main CSS file in the Public folder.